attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php/README.md

 Configuring Apache to Access the SDK
 ---

-To utilize the SDK, it is suggested that you configure your webserver with a virtual host which is has the **DocumentRoot** set to where you unzipped the SDK.
+To use the SDK, we suggest that you configure your webserver with a virtual host that has the **DocumentRoot** set to the path where you unzipped the SDK.

 The following example shows a typical virtual host configuration and details the settings required to enable SDK access to your application.
 Please note that this example shows the minimum requirements needed for proper configuration.
 Any additional configuration that may be required by your application is beyond the scope of this documentation.